You Need Romance. You Need a Sleigh Ride.

 I agreed to the date but was already planning my exit strategy.
 I was deciding between, “I really like spending time with you, but I don’t see a future here…” and “I’m busy next week and the week after that but… maybe we could hang again next month.”
 My 24-year-old self was not my best self.

 Something about the sleigh ride though started to shift my thinking.
 It was so quiet.
 The blanket was so warm.
 The horses were so majestic.
 The view was so breathtaking.
 The setting was so intimate.
 I don’t really know how the sleigh ride was so magical and romantic but it was.
-We followed it with dinner at the Granary.
 The views, watching the sunset over the Tetons, kind-of clinched the deal.

 My date was no longer a guy I was about to ditch.
 He was my new romantic hero.
 He was a man who knew how to treat a lady right.
 I started thinking about a future with him, and that night, the future looked good.
 Sure, our chemistry was only so-so and we had very little in common.
 None of that mattered because the romance of the evening was so strong.